atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 fairy. -- ^at lust chance Stood my friend. -- -- — Kitty
 was lent for to Mr. elliot’s. -- -- 1 found my dear Charlotte by herlhlf, drelscd.
-“Where are you going ?”
-Said I., “and whereas Kitty .?”
+"Where are you going ?"
+Said I., "and whereas Kitty .?"
-“She is not at home, ” replied Sire —
+"She is not at home, " replied Sire —
-“i hank heaven!
-I have the pleasure of Seeing, you v'iihout that eternal Spy ripen your locks, words, andaflions.” tti
+"i hank heaven!
+I have the pleasure of Seeing, you v'iihout that eternal Spy ripen your locks, words, andaflions." tti
-“If
+"If
-“If they are as they ought to be, ” Said Sire, “they will not be afraid of the severest Scrutiny.”
-“True — and therefore I am glad we are by ourselves, ” answered I, throwing my arm round her, “that you may tell me, whether lam really So dear to you as I am willing to hcpe I am.”
+"If they are as they ought to be, " Said Sire, "they will not be afraid of the severest Scrutiny."
+"True — and therefore I am glad we are by ourselves, " answered I, throwing my arm round her, "that you may tell me, whether lam really So dear to you as I am willing to hcpe I am."
-“Why Should you doubt me, my lord ?”
-Said the dear girl, blushing, and casting down her charming eyes -- -- -- “I do not doubt you, ” .replied I, killing her eagerly in Spite of her Struggling, “but as I am delighted with every opportunity to convince you of the ardo ur of my asfection, I cannot help earnestly wishing to hear fi om your Sweet lips that your affedion for me is as warm and as Sincere as mine is foryou.”
+"Why Should you doubt me, my lord ?"
+Said the dear girl, blushing, and casting down her charming eyes -- -- -- "I do not doubt you, " .replied I, killing her eagerly in Spite of her Struggling, "but as I am delighted with every opportunity to convince you of the ardo ur of my asfection, I cannot help earnestly wishing to hear fi om your Sweet lips that your affedion for me is as warm and as Sincere as mine is foryou."
-■ “Hold, my lord — (breaking from me) I can ea sily give you the satissadlion of which you Seem to be fo desirous J but these violent proceedings will not procure it.”
+■ "Hold, my lord — (breaking from me) I can ea sily give you the satissadlion of which you Seem to be fo desirous J but these violent proceedings will not procure it."
-“My poor Charlotte, ” Said I, laughing at her, while She appeared a thousand limes more beaui full, by the high glow in her cheeks, increased by her embarrastment, began to adjust her tippet, which I had tumbled a little, “fuppose I cannot be Satisfied without them, what will you Say, .?”
+"My poor Charlotte, " Said I, laughing at her, while She appeared a thousand limes more beaui full, by the high glow in her cheeks, increased by her embarrastment, began to adjust her tippet, which I had tumbled a little, "fuppose I cannot be Satisfied without them, what will you Say, .?"
-“Nothing, my lord -- -- -- (rising gravely, and going to the other end of the room) I lliall leave you till you are in a more agreeable humour.”
+"Nothing, my lord -- -- -- (rising gravely, and going to the other end of the room) I lliall leave you till you are in a more agreeable humour."
-“Let me die, if 1 think it possible for me to be mere agreeable than I am at this very instant. -- -- -- I am Sure I never loved you fo much in my life j — ■ lay aside, therefore, this reserved air -- return to nry srms, and make me the happiest of mortals.”
+"Let me die, if 1 think it possible for me to be mere agreeable than I am at this very instant. -- -- -- I am Sure I never loved you fo much in my life j — ■ lay aside, therefore, this reserved air -- return to nry srms, and make me the happiest of mortals."
-A look of inconceivable clil'dain was immediately darted at me; and She walked towards the door, “Hold, madam, ” Said I, “Sor your own advan tas[e condescend to hear a few words, before you throw throw yourself away in a pet. -- -- -- Be astured, that however lovely I think you, however tenderly I csteem you, I Shall not dangle after you merely to gaze on you like a China doll upon the Chimney piece, while you are full as cold and as insensible.”
+A look of inconceivable clil'dain was immediately darted at me; and She walked towards the door, "Hold, madam, " Said I, "Sor your own advan tas[e condescend to hear a few words, before you throw throw yourself away in a pet. -- -- -- Be astured, that however lovely I think you, however tenderly I csteem you, I Shall not dangle after you merely to gaze on you like a China doll upon the Chimney piece, while you are full as cold and as insensible."
-“I am neither the one nor the other, my lord, ” replied She, almost melting into tears, “but I could not have imagined you would have found fault with the propriety of my conduct: : rather flattered myself, I cenfess, that it would have raised me in your ■ esteem.”
+"I am neither the one nor the other, my lord, " replied She, almost melting into tears, "but I could not have imagined you would have found fault with the propriety of my conduct: : rather flattered myself, I cenfess, that it would have raised me in your ■ esteem."
-“Esteem, mere esteem, will never do, my dear Charlotte, ” Said I, advancing to make up our little difference, transported at the Same time, to find her So discreet j “but if you can, with truth, asture me, that I am the only object of your tenderness, and that you feel an increasing tenderness for me, i am ready to ask your pardon, for resenting a behaviour, which I thought, 1 own, circumstanced as we are, too forbidding.”
+"Esteem, mere esteem, will never do, my dear Charlotte, " Said I, advancing to make up our little difference, transported at the Same time, to find her So discreet j "but if you can, with truth, asture me, that I am the only object of your tenderness, and that you feel an increasing tenderness for me, i am ready to ask your pardon, for resenting a behaviour, which I thought, 1 own, circumstanced as we are, too forbidding."
-“I am alsc ready to tell you, ” replied Sire “that I x\q\’cx have loved, that I never can love any man buty>i?«. -- -- Now will you not be Satisfied ?” added foe.
+"I am alsc ready to tell you, " replied Sire "that I x\q\’cx have loved, that I never can love any man buty>i?«. -- -- Now will you not be Satisfied ?" added foe.
 Smiling in my face. — She then turned away her own, to hide her blushes. i caught her in my arms. — How far I might have been tempted, I cannot Say. — A violent rap at the door instantly altered cur Situations.' -- -- She went